wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 {#image-css-box-model}
 ![An illustration demonstrating the CSS box model, complete with key showing the four areas of the model.](images/css-box-model.png)

 For each element within a webpage, you can create a margin, apply some padding or a border with the respective properties `margin`, `padding` and `border`.
-Margins clear a transparent area around the border of your element, meaning margins are incredibly useful for creating a gap between elements.
+Margins clear a transparent area around the border of your element; meaning margins are incredibly useful for creating a gap between elements.
 In contrast, padding creates a gap between the content of an element and its border.
 This therefore gives the impression that the element appears wider.
 If you supply a background colour for an element, the background colour is extended with the element's padding.
 Finally, borders are what you might expect them to be - they provide a border around your element's content and padding.

 For more information on the CSS box model, check out [addedbytes excellent explanation of the model](http://www.addedbytes.com/articles/for-beginners/the-box-model-for-beginners/).
 [Why not even order a t-shirt with the box model on it](http://cssboxmodel.com/)?